Kinto/kinto/docs/api/collections.rst

     shortcut: ie ``/buckets/default/collections/contacts`` will be
     the current user contacts.

-    Internally the user default bucket is assigned to an id that can later be used to share data from a user personnal bucket.
+    Internally the user default bucket is assigned to an ID that can later be used to share data from a user personnal bucket.

-    Collection on a the default bucket are created silently on first access.
+    Collection on a the bucket named "default" are created silently on first access, so you don't need to create them before using them.

 .. _collection-put: